zengbiaobiao/demo/socketio-demo/README.md

 For the server side, the namespace was adopted.

-And below code was used to create a Socket object.
+And below code was used to create a Socket object from the client side.

 ```java
 private static Socket connect() {